srobo/team-emails/SR2024/2023-06-28-competition-announcement.md

 We're pleased to announce that early registration for Student Robotics 2024 is now open.
 If you would like to compete, please complete this [form][signup-form] with the details of your team.
-All future emails about SR2024 will be sent there.

 This year will start with our virtual, live-streamed Kickstart event, on the 21st of October.
 We will share more details about Kickstart as they become available